wilicw/wilicw.github.io/_posts/2022-08-02-Raspberry-pi-SIM7000-ppp-cht.md

 ## PPP Configuration

 When we want to establish a ppp connection.
-We need to create 2 config files, the chatscript and the peer provider file.
+We need to create 2 config files, the chatscript and the peer provider's config.

-`/etc/ppp` directory's structure can observed via `tree` command.
+`/etc/ppp` directory's structure can observed using `tree` command, it contants interfaces and provider's configs.

 ```bash
 $ tree /etc/ppp